-And although they've banned cigarette ads on television, kids and teens can still see plenty of people smoking on programs and movies airing on TV.
+Cigarette ads are banned on television, but kids and teens can still see plenty of people smoking on programs and movies airing on TV.
 This kind of "product placement" makes behaviors like smoking and drinking alcohol seem acceptable.
 In fact, kids who watch 5 or more hours of TV per day are far more likely to begin smoking cigarettes than those who watch less than the recommended 2 hours a day.

 Health experts have long linked excessive TV-watching to obesity — a significant health problem today.
 While watching TV, kids are inactive and tend to snack.
 They're also bombarded with ads that encourage them to eat unhealthy foods like potato chips and empty-calorie soft drinks that often become preferred snack foods.

-Studies have shown that decreasing the amount of TV kids watched led to less weight gain and lower body mass index (BMI — a measurement derived from someone's weight and height).
+Studies have shown that decreasing the amount of TV kids watched led to less weight gain and lower body mass index (BMI).

 According to the AAP, kids in the United States see 40,000 commercials each year.
-From the junk food and toy advertisements during Saturday morning cartoons to the appealing promos on the backs of cereal boxes, marketing messages inundate kids of all ages.
+From the junk food and toy ads during Saturday morning cartoons to the appealing promos on the backs of cereal boxes, marketing messages are all around kids.
 And to them, everything looks ideal — like something they simply have to have.
 It all sounds so appealing — often, so much better than it really is.

-Under the age of 8 years, most kids don't understand that commercials are for selling a product.
-Children 6 years and under are unable to distinguish program content from commercials, especially if their favorite character is promoting the product.
+Most kids under the age of 8 don't understand that commercials are for selling a product.
+Children 6 years and under can't distinguish program content from ads, especially if their favorite character is promoting the product.
 Even older kids may need to be reminded of the purpose of advertising.

 Of course, it's nearly impossible to eliminate all exposure to marketing messages.
-You can certainly turn off the TV or at least limit kids' watching time, but they'll still see and hear advertisements for the latest gizmos and must-haves at every turn.
+You can turn off the TV or at least limit kids' watching time, but they'll still see and hear plenty of ads for the latest gizmos and must-haves.

-But what you can do is teach kids to be savvy consumers by talking about the products advertised on TV.
+So what you can do?
+Teach kids to be savvy consumers by talking about the products advertised on TV.
 Ask thought-provoking questions like, "What do you like about that?," "Do you think it's really as good as it looks in that ad?," and "Do you think that's a healthy choice?"

-Explain, when kids ask for products advertised, that commercials and other ads are designed to make people want things they don't necessarily need.
+When your kids ask for products advertised, explain that commercials and other ads are designed to make people want things they don't necessarily need.
 And these ads are often meant to make us think that these products will make us happier somehow.
 Talking to kids about what things are like in reality can help put things into perspective.

-To limit kids' exposure to TV commercials, the AAP recommends that you:
+To limit kids' exposure to TV commercials, the AAP recommends that parents: